laedit/vika/README.md

  - [MyGet](https://github.com/laedit/vika/issues/5)?

 I really wondering if there is any value to supporting these three, because there doesn't support to add build message like AppVeyor but only log message.
-And they support custom HTML report, so an xsl transformation is enough.
+And they support custom HTML report, so an xslt transformation is enough.

 ## What it will be
 A website will be added for displaying a nice and shiny aggregated report from all source to a dedicated page for each GitHub project.